ini/RedisBridge/README.md

 ## Server

-This package does **NOT** require running a Redis server.
+This package does **NOT** actually require running a Redis server.
 As long as you are only running one RedisBridge instance on a single process, the bridge is able to simulate a server by storing state internally ([see below](#basic-usage)).

 However, for high-performance applications, one may want to spin up an actual Redis server.
-See [Redis's quickstart](https://redis.io/topics/quickstart) for installation instructions (although this should be already taken care of on ripley).
+See [Redis's quickstart](https://redis.io/topics/quickstart) for installation instructions.

+For those running on the CMU RI "ripley" host, there should already be a Redis server running on port 6379.

 ## Basic Usage